-- A. All candidate's representatives will have an opportunity to view and comment on the draft of the ballot and instructions. - B. The Elections Committee shall maintain a daily list of all members requesting a duplicate ballot whose names it has not been able to find on its lists.
-The Elections Committee will investigate these names as quickly as possible.
-While the Committee investigates whether that person is eligible, the Committee will send the person a challenged ballot.
-The Elections Committee will fax or e-mail these lists to candidates on request to the extent practicable.
-All parties agree that these lists are to be used for the sole purpose of investigating the eligibility to vote of the people listed, so that if it becomes necessary to resolve challenges on the day of the count, their status can be more readily determined. - C. If any member does not receive a ballot within four (4) days of the mailing date, he or she should call the Election Committee at 212-873-6000 ext.
-2090.
-It is preferable for all members to mail their return ballots and to do so as soon as possible after receiving them in the mail.
-If someone is requesting a duplicate ballot on behalf of someone else, the member for whom the request is made must sign the written request for a duplicate ballot, which may then be mailed or faxed to the Election Committee.
-No duplicate ballot will be mailed less than three (3) days before the count.
-No one may pick up or drop off a ballot in person.
-If a member who has timely requested a duplicate ballot by phone has not yet received it in the mail, he or she should contact the Neutral Monitor. - D. If more than one ballot is received from any person, the later posted ballot will be the one counted.
-The Election Committee will note the day of receipt of any ballot(s) received from a person sent a duplicate ballot, so that the order of posting of multiple ballots received might be determined in the absence of a postmark.
+- A. All candidate's/representatives will have an opportunity to view and comment on the draft of the ballot and instructions. - B. The AAA will send the Elections Committee a daily list of all members requesting a duplicate ballot whose names the AAA has not been able to find on its lists.
+The Elections Committee will investigate these names as quickly as possible and report back to the AAA as to the member's eligibility to receive a ballot.
+If the Committee finds that the person is not eligible or does not get back to the AAA with person's status within 24 hours after receiving the name from the AAA, then the AAA will send the person a challenge ballot.
+The AAA will email to the Elections Committee, Elections Committee Chair, and Neutral Monitor on a daily basis the names, division and pass numbers of all those receiving challenged ballots.
+The Elections Committee will e-mail these lists to candidates on request to the extent practicable.
+All parties agree that these lists are to be used for the sole purpose of investigating the eligibility to vote of the people listed, so that if it becomes necessary to resolve challenges on the day of the count, their status can be more readily determined.

-- E. If a voter votes for more than the set number of candidates for a given office, his/her ballot will be void. - F. If a voter makes any identifying marks on the ballot or erases or defaces the ballot in a manner that makes his/her intent unclear, the ballot will be void or will be void for the office marked in an ambiguous manner.
+- C. If any member does not receive a ballot by June 10, 2025, he or she should call the AAA at 1800-529-5218, beginning, Tuesday, June 10, 2025, until Thursday, June 19, 2025, 9:00 a.m.
+5:00 p.m., (except Saturday & Sunday) It is preferable for all members to mail their return ballots and to do so as soon as possible after receiving them in the mail.
+If a member who has timely requested a duplicate ballot by phone has not yet received it in the mail, they should contact the Neutral Monitor or the Elections Committee no later than 10:00 a.m., on Thursday June 19, 2025. - D. If more than one ballot is received by the AAA from any person, the later posted ballot will be the one counted.
+AAA will note the day of receipt of any ballot(s) received from a person sent a duplicate ballot, so that the order of posting of multiple ballots received might be determined in the absence of a postmark. - E. If a voter votes for more than the set number of candidates for a given office, his/her ballot will be void. - F. If a voter makes any identifying marks on the ballot or erases or defaces the ballot in a manner that makes his/her intent unclear, the ballot will be void or will be void for the office marked in an ambiguous manner.
 If, however, the voter makes marks or comments on the ballot that do not identify the member or obscure his/her intent, the ballot will be counted. - G. If a return envelope is completely blank or the return ID completely illegible, the ballot will be void.
-If there is a partial ID, the Election Committee will attempt to identify the voter by matching the number on the envelope with the number on the mailing list and then comparing the ID on the envelope with the voter information on the list.
+If there is a partial ID, the AAA will attempt to identify the voter by matching the number on the envelope with the number on the AAA mailing list and then comparing the ID on the envelope with the voter information on the list.
 A name, an address with street name and number, a signature and/or a pass number will constitute sufficient partial identification to allow such a matching process, so long as the ID is legible. - H. Each candidate may have one observer.